 By the way, to answer the game’s — HMOABBAWBTI — question, he was a total 10 on the bad-ass scale.

 A great second issue.
 I love that it was able to keep pace with where the first left off, and again proved my concerns wrong.
 I’d like to see a bit longer “segments” with Johnny and Ben, but that’s small nitpickiness there, nothing that hurts this issue.
-Introducing a mystery when it comes to what the Doc is carrying with him was definitely a great move on Seth M. Peck (writer) and Jeremy’s part.
+Introducing a mystery when it comes to what the Doc is carrying with him was definitely a great move on Seth M. Peck (co-creator) and Haun’s part.
 It gets the plot gears moving, and we start to see this train pull out from the station.

 So jump on your dragon and fly to your local comic shop where this issue is sitting on the shelf and pick yourself up a copy, and don’t forget that THE REALM #3 will be riding on in Wednesday, November 15th,